All Library Users

-All print jobs are sent to the Erwin Library printer and may be picked up and paid for at the Circulation Desk during the library’s regular Hours of Operation.
+All print jobs are sent to the Erwin Library printer and may be picked up at the Circulation Desk during the library’s regular Hours of Operation.
 No login is required; you only need your email address to identify your print job at the Circulation Desk.

 You may call ahead to make sure that your print job is available for you to pick up by calling the Circulation Desk (919.739.6891).
 Use the Wireless Printing Service link on the Erwin Library homepage to find out more, or to initiate your print request.